Last updated:

 • Personnal use, you don't get money from your work.

-• Your work for a small business company and sample editing is part of your main workflow.
+• You work for a small business company on commercial projects.

-• You are a big business company with a team of more than 5 people and this script will be part of your main workflow.
+• You are a big business company with a team of more than 5 people.
+Consider one purchase per team.